aazaff/startLearn.R/beginnerConcepts.md

 In other words, data frames will only accept a series of 1-dimensional arrays (vectors) of ***equal length***.
 Only **lists** can be **asymmetrical**.

 A second, lesser consideration, is that data frames are less computationaly efficient than matrices.
 Even something as simple as referencing a single element can be 10x slower on a data.frame than a matrix.
 However, since smaller matrices and data frames are so fast (nanoseconds) people rarely notice this difference.
-Nevertheless, because you never know if a **Big Data** worker might use one of your functions in the future, it is worthwhile using matrices, rather than data frames, whenever possible.
+Nevertheless, because you never know if a **Big Data** worker might use one of your functions in the future, it is worth using matrices whenever possible.

-The final considering with data.frames is that they will, by default, convert your data of type **character** to type **factor**. **Factors** are one of R's best features, but will be covered in the advancedConcepts tutorial.
+The final consideration with data.frames is that they will, by default, convert your data of type **character** to type **factor**. **Factors** are one of R's best features, but will be covered in the advancedConcepts tutorial.
 For now, if you want to preserve your **characters**, you need to change the **stringsAsFactors=** argument of the **data.frame( )** function to **FALSE**.

 	# Set stringsAsFactors= to FALSE in order to preserve characters as characters
 	> MyFrame<-data.frame(Weight,Treatment,Sign,row.names=Subjects,stringsAsFactors=FALSE)